-Prepare a set of external standards that contain 0.5-3.0 g/L creatinine using a stock solution of 10.00 g/L creatinine in 5 mM H_2SO_4 , diluting each standard to volume using 5 mM H_2SO_4 .
-Prepare a solution of 1.00×10^{-2} M sodium picrate.
-Pipet 25.00 mL of 0.20 M NaOH, adjusted to an ionic strength of 1.00 M using Na_2SO_4 , into a thermostated reaction cell at 25 °C. Add 0.500 mL of the 1.00×10^{-2} M picrate solution to the reaction cell.
+Prepare a set of external standards containing 0.5-3.0 g/L creatinine using a stock solution of 10.00 g/L creatinine in 5 mM $\rm H_2SO_4$, diluting each to volume using 5 mM $\rm H_2SO_4$.
+Prepare a solution of $\rm 1.00 \times 10^{-2}$ M sodium picrate.
+Pipet 25.00 mL of 0.20 M NaOH, adjusted to an ionic strength of 1.00 M using Na2SO4, into a thermostated reaction cell at 25 °C. Add 0.500 mL of the $\rm 1.00 \times 10^{-2}$ M picrate solution to the reaction cell.
 Suspend a picrate ion selective in the solution and monitor the potential until it stabilizes.
 When the potential is stable, add 2.00 mL of a creatinine external standard and record the potential as a function of time.
 Repeat this procedure using the remaining external standards.
 Construct a calibration curve of $\Delta E/\Delta t$ versus the initial concentration of creatinine.
 Use the same procedure to analyze samples, using 2.00 mL of urine in place of the external standard.
 Determine the concentration of creatinine in the sample using the calibration curve.